andywijaya15/andywijaya15/README.md

 - 👋 Hi, I’m @andywijaya15
-- 👀 I’m interested in life
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning real life
+- 🌱 I’m currently learning Go Lang

 <!---
 andywijaya15/andywijaya15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.